team-quizki/quizki-backend/README.md

 ### Initializing the Database
 You will only need to do this the first time you run the backend.
   1. Initialize a user. `$ mysql -u root -p < ./src/main/resources/META-INF/sql/init_quizki2_user.sql`

+It is okay if you do this anytime you want to start your database from scratch.
   2. Populate the database. `$ mysql -u root -p < ./src/main/resources/META-INF/sql/populate_quizki2_db_02180619.sql`

 You can check that it is working by entering the database. `$ mysql -u quizki2 -p quizki2_db`